kevinrodbe/library/content/06-authentication.md

 end
 ```

-We use the `encode_credentials` method from `ActionController::HttpAuthentication::Basic` to take care of the encoding and formatting for us.
+We use the `encode_credentials` method from `ActionController::HttpAuthentication::Basic` to handle the encoding and formatting for us.

-In our `EpisodesController`, we'll create a *before_action* to check the users' credentials using Basic Auth:
+In our `EpisodesController`, we create a *before_action* to check the users' credentials using Basic Auth:

 ```ruby
 # app/controllers/episodes_controller.rb